-We've updated our GPS watch metrics for this review in the spring of 2024.
-This change allows us to dig a bit deeper into the topics and areas we find most important in a GPS watch.
+We've updated our GPS watch metrics recently, digging a bit deeper into the topics and areas we find most important in a GPS watch.
 Also, it should be easier for the buyer to find which products are most suited for them based on the restructuring of the weightings.
-In our opinion, each of the categories tested are pretty equally important, but their overall weighting percentage is adjusted higher or lower to provide range between each product.
+In our opinion, each of the categories tested is pretty equally important, but their overall weighting percentage is adjusted higher or lower to provide a range between each product.
 Our goal was not to award products a higher score simply because it has more features or battery life.

 Our diverse test team captured different perspectives on what makes an outstanding GPS watch.
 Our lead tester logged fifteen to twenty training hours a week and monitored virtually every one of his training and active hours with one or more of the products in this review.
 While his usage may differ from yours, he hopes to make your decision-making process easier through his testing.